Understanding NiftiMasker and mask computation

 Computing a mask from the background

-The default strategy to compute a mask, eg in NiftiMasker is to try to detect the background.
+The default strategy to compute a mask, like the NiftiMasker, is to try to detect the background.

-With data that has already been masked, this will work well, as it lies on a homogeneous background
+With data that has already been masked this should work well, as it relies on a homogeneous background

 miyawaki_dataset = fetch_miyawaki2008()